k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: crash when giving a pet armor they can't wear, take two
 - Fix: 'You feel guilty' feedback when an Infidel would kill a shopkeeper
+- Fix: include a couple more places where maybe_unhide_at() should be called